sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

-# NPM
+# npm

-`npm`, or Node Package Manager, is a tool for installing and using code that others have written and shared.
+npm, or Node Package Manager, is a tool for installing and using code that others have written and shared.

 ## Searching for Packages